jardeldyonisio/jardeldyonisio/README.md

 ## 🙋🏻 About me

-I'm 23 years old, Industrial Automation technician graduated at IFRS - Campus Rio Grande, currently studying the 7th semester of Automation Engineering at the Universidade Federal do Rio Grande (FURG).
-I work as volunteer on the Robotic Team FBOT in the domestic robot (@Home) category.
+I'm 23 years old, Industrial Automation technician graduated at IFRS - Campus Rio Grande, currently studying the 8th semester of Automation Engineering at the Universidade Federal do Rio Grande (FURG).
+I work as volunteer on the Robotic Team FBOT in the domestic robot (@Home) category and path planning for logistic navigation of autonomous robots.

 ### 🔓 Skills
 - Projects with Arduino and similar;